ruXlab/localnode/README.md

   Hardhat node and Foundry's Anvil, both are popular development local nodes for the Ethereum developers.

 - **Docker Container**: PokeFork runs local node **inside** docker container.
-This removes headache of installing and configuring local node on your machine, not to mention allows to concurrent run of multiple nodes without port conflicts.
+This removes headache of installing and configuring local node on your machine, greatly improving portability.
+It also allows concurrent run of multiple nodes without ports conflict.

 - **Network Diversity**: Ethereum is _still_ the Mainnet, the old and very important guy.
   It would be naive to say that in 2023 it's the only blockchain that matters.